caitlin0806/responses/July28.md

 ![loss1](https://user-images.githubusercontent.com/67920437/88741370-78d18b00-d10d-11ea-8e54-2d6f10ffa3ed.png)
 ![accuracy1](https://user-images.githubusercontent.com/67920437/88741368-78d18b00-d10d-11ea-8240-43d40626662f.png)

 Stacking two or more LSTM layers to the model didn't really make that much of a difference.
 As you can see, the graphs are very similar and don't hold a significant difference.
+The small difference did techinically make the model worse as the test accuracy declined from 0.8577600121498108 to 0.8512399792671204.
+So, adding these layers did not positively impact the model.